maroskukan/docker-on-linux/README.md

 ### Installation

 You can leverage the preparad Vagrantfile located in `installation/containerd` directory.
-It uses bash provisioning that will download the binaries from Contaierd Github repository.
+It uses bash provisioning that will download the binaries from Containerd Github repository.
 Once the VM is provisioned, log in via SSH.

 ```bash
 vagrant ssh